philflav/Life/DEVELOPMENT.md

 # Development Process

 This document outlines the step-by-step process we followed to build the Game of Life simulator.
+Made using Windsurf and Calude 3.5 Sonnet, 6 December 2024

 ## Phase 1: Initial Setup
 1. Created basic project structure